Eileenzyf/ISO-App-Prediction/README.1.md

 │   ├── __init__.py                   <- Initializes the Flask app and database connection
 │
-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── flask_config.py               <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire model │
+├── config                            <- Directory for yaml configuration files for model training, scoring, etc │├──                      <- Configuration files for python loggers │   ├── flask_config.py              <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire mat l th as ato al t sample/ subdirectories are tracked by git.

-├── data                              <- Folder that contains data used or generated │
+│
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │